StaticQ vs WP Offload Media: A Free Alternative for More Than Offloading

 This is a fair comparison, so here’s where WP Offload Media has an edge:

-• You’re already paying for it and it works.
+- You’re already paying for it and it works.
 If WP Offload Media is running on your site, everything is offloaded, and you’re happy with the setup, there’s no urgent reason to switch.
-It’s a reliable plugin maintained by a team with a long track record.
+It’s a mature plugin with a long track record, now maintained by WP Engine.

 When StaticQ Media Is the Better Choice